rigetti/pyquil/docs/source/basics.rst

 .. warning::
     Keep in mind, the program duration is currently capped at 15 seconds, and the length of the program is multiplied by the number of shots.
-If you have a 1000 shot program each with a 100ms delay, you won't be able to execute it.
+If you have a 1000 shot program, where each shot contains a 100ms delay, you won't be able to execute it.

 Ways to Construct Programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~